Receivable Protection Program (RPP) FAQs

 Unpaid Invoice Compensation (UIC): Your company can submit claims to IAM for compensation on any unpaid invoice stemming from a household goods shipment owed to it by another IAM Governing or Core Member.
 This is the last-resort mechanism by which your company can recover money lost due to another member declaring bankruptcy or ceasing to exist.
 IAM has paid out $274,111.63 USD to compensate members for unpaid invoices since the start of the RPP.

-Staff Intervention on Outstanding Invoices: Your company can request IAM intervention on any unpaid invoice greater than $3,000.00 USD owed by another IAM member and at least 120 days old through the Invoice Dispute Resolution Process.
+Staff Intervention on Outstanding Invoices: Your company can request IAM intervention on any unpaid invoice greater than $3,000.00 USD owed by another IAM member and at least 120 days old through the Outstanding Invoice Intervention Process.
 This is the intermediate step by which IAM Staff intervenes with the allegedly delinquent member and tries to facilitate repayment of the outstanding debt.
 Since inception in May of 2011, IAM has facilitated resolution on invoices amounting to $885,696.17 USD.